Youngtechie/Rebus-Puzzles_webpage/README.md

 **This is important** -Before trying to send a PR(Pull Request) always click on the `sync fork` as labelled (3) in the image above because of the following:

 1. There might have been some updates on the repository you want to send your PR, which you are notified as labelled (1) in the image above.
-2. The PR you want to send might be for the changes another contributor as made and have been merged.
+2. The PR you want to send might be for the changes another contributor as made and it has been merged.

-So checking the updates if any, might save you the stress you should have gone through if not checked.
+So checking the updates, might save you the stress you should have gone through if not checked.

 -Now, update your forked repository from the latest commit of the original Rebus-Puzzles_webpage repository if any update.